Maintain Your Immigration Status – IEC Canada (COVID-19)

 - You can apply for an extension as a visitor, as long as the work permit has not expired.

 You can find the instructions to apply online for an extension as a visitor on IRCC website, here you have the link with all the instructions.

 Canadian Border Services Agency (CBSA) has advised on their website not to travel during this COVID-19 crisis to the Canada-U.S. border in order to update your immigration status in Canada until provided with further notice by the Government of Canada.
 You can learn more here.
-They consider this as non-essential travel, so do not consider “flagpole” to activate your IEC Working Holiday or Young Professional permits during the COVID-19 situation and make sure you follow IRCC website and CBSA web for updates if the situation changes later on.
+They consider this as non-essential travel, so do not consider “flagpole” to activate your IEC Working Holiday or Young Professional permits during the COVID-19 situation.
+Make sure you follow the IRCC website and CBSA website for updates if the situation changes later on.

 We get it, not everyone will be comfortable applying on their own for an extension as a visitor in Canada.
 We highly recommend that you check the information from IRCC website at all times to find the requirements that are needed to apply for an extension as a visitor.
 But if you still have doubts, make sure you reach out to an Immigration Professional.

 ICCRC maintains a registry of Regulated Canadian Immigration Consultants (RCICs) to identify the professionals it regulates, so make sure that you verify any consultant before paying for any such immigration services.
 You will be able to verify any registered Immigration Professional by clicking here in this link.
 We all know that it can be quite pricey at times, but if you do not how to process your application, then you will want to make sure that you are in the right hands.